railsuser2014/openobject-doc-book-en/source/book/1/1_3_Real_Case/1_3_Real_Case_testing_wf.rst

 	The method described here is for companies that don't use their accounting system to pay bills – just to record them.
-	If you're using the accounting module fully other, more efficient, methods let you manage payments, such as entering account statements, reconciling paperwork, using tools for preparing payments, interfacing with banks.
+	If you're using the :mod:`accounting` module fully other, more efficient, methods let you manage payments, such as entering account statements, reconciling paperwork, using tools for preparing payments, interfacing with banks.